11 Baby Steps to Ease Into a Plant-Based Diet

 While pasta can be easy and delicious, it lacks veggies, says Scritchfield.
 “Take a potato peeler and make ribbons with zucchini and carrots.
 Instead of replacing pasta altogether, add in the veggie ‘noodles’ and toss with diced tomato and fresh parsley.
 Finish with a squeeze of 1/4 lemon and a bit of salt and pepper to taste preferences,” she advises.
 Also worth trying: Chickpea noodles!

 Help your veggies go the distance by pairing them with protein-rich foods to sustain your energy and balance your blood sugar between meals, says Julie Brown, RD, National Nutrition Program Coordinator and a dietitian at Life Time Fitness Tempe.
-“While meat is always the most ideal protein source, look for complete protein sources by pairing foods like beans and rice together alongside your veggies of choice,” says Brown.
 (Here’s why nutritionists recommend protein to keep you fuller.)

 Keep fruits in check